kyrylo0605/wordpress/wp-content/plugins/bookly-responsive-appointment-booking-tool/readme.txt

 = What’s the price of the Bookly Pro add-on? =

 Bookly has a free version which can be used for the unlimited period and contains most of the basic features.
-Bookly Pro add-on costs $89 and includes six months of customer support and lifetime free updates of the plugin.
+You can check the current price and purchase the Bookly Pro add-on [here](https://codecanyon.net/item/bookly/7226091?utm_campaign=wp_FAQ&utm_medium=cpc&utm_source=WP_ORG&ref=ladela).
+It includes six months of customer support and lifetime free updates of the plugin.
 For Pro version you can also install add-ons.
 You can check the add-ons prices [here](https://codecanyon.net/user/ladela/portfolio?utm_source=WP_ORG&utm_medium=cpc&utm_campaign=wp_FAQ&ref=ladela).

 = Can I install add-ons with the free version of Bookly? =